fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 webhook_settings
 ```

 You can bypass these errors by removing the key from your YAML or adding the `--force` flag.
-This flag will force application of the changes without validation.
-Proceed with caution.
+This flag will force the application of the changes without validation but should be used with caution.

 ### Mobile device management (MDM) settings for teams

-> MDM features are not ready for production and are currently in development.
-These features are disabled by default.

 The `mdm` section of this configuration YAML lets you control MDM settings for each team in Fleet.